 As Buddhism gained popularity, Bon declined.
 Trisong Deutsan, in the late 8th century, built many monasteries and translated Buddhist scriptures to promote Buddhism as the state religion.
 Indian scholars, such as Pandit Shantarakshita and Kamalasila, were invited to Tibet.
 Padmasambhava combined elements from the Indian Esoteric Sect and Bon religion to form Tibetan Tantrism.
 The first Buddhist monastery, Samye, was built by Padmasambhava.
 During this period, scriptures were translated and Indian scholars were invited to Tibet.

 In 792, King Trisong Detsen declared Indian Buddhism as the state religion.
 After the death of the last emperor, the Tibetan Empire fragmented, and Tibetan Buddhism went quiet for over a century.
 It began to revive in the 11th century with the arrival of Atiśa, an exponent of the Pāla form of Buddhism.
 Different independent sects emerged during this time.

-Tibetan Buddhism is based on the Mādhyamika Doctrine and the Yogācāra, also called Cittamātra “Mind-Only” Doctrine.
-The general method of practising are Transmission and realization, Analytic meditation and fixation meditation, Devotion to a guru, Skepticism, Preliminary practices and approach to Vajrayāna, Esotericism
+Tibetan Buddhism is based on the Mādhyamika and Yogācāra doctrines.
+The general methods of practice include transmission and realization, analytic and fixation meditation, devotion to a guru, scepticism, preliminary practices, and the approach to Vajrayāna and esotericism.